If your car engine is making a rattling noise, there is something wrong with your vehicle. An engine should always sound smooth.

 The timing belt has a function to connect the engine crankshaft to the camshaft which allows the valves to open and close at the correct timing with the position of the pistons.
 The timing belt has to be under certain tension which is allowed by a timing belt tensioner.

-A broken timing belt may cause the engine to make a rattling noise because the timing belt synchronizes the camshaft and crankshaft of an engine, allowing them to communicate with one another seamlessly.
 When the timing belt is broken, however, this communication is hindered or disrupted, causing mechanical components to work against each other rather than with each other which produces a rattling sound in the process.

 If the timing belt or the timing belt tensioner gets damaged, it will get loose and will start to vibrate and make a rattling noise.
 You must always change your timing belt if you notice any cracks to avoid any additional damage to the engine.